An Easy Project for Storing Weights

 Notes about the project:

 Secure the shorter stretcher pieces to the legs first, then secure the longer stretcher pieces.
-The compact size of the Black+Decker 20v Max drill makes it easy to get into tight spaces!
+A close-quarter drill (<– affiliate link!) may be needed!

 Cut the pieces for the legs and the stretchers.
 With the pocket hole jig set for 3/4″ material, drill pocket holes in each end of the stretchers.